Art in public space

 For the period 2012-2014 Stroom Den Haag will serve as the main partner of Open!, the online continuation of Open.
 Cahier on Art & the Public Domain.
 Open! will also occasionally co-organize live events in conjunction with Stroom at its headquarters, Hogewal 1-9 in The Hague.
 The first event was a lecture by Marco Scotini during the launch of the Open! website on 29 September 2013.

 Stroom's major works

 Over the past years Stroom has realized a number of major, permanent works in public space.
 Examples of Stroom's Major Works are: The Celestial Vault by James Turrell in Kijkduin (1996) and Park in the Water by Vito Acconci at the Haagse Hogeschool (1997).

 Other projects in public space

 Stroom initiates major temporary projects in public space like the Honey Bank (Honing Bank) by Oliviér Darné, Nils Norman's Edible Park, Cyprien Gaillard's Dunepark and Michael Lin's Floor of tulips and also initiates or collaborates on projects for police stations, housing associations and other corporations.
 Stroom also acts as a mediator for art projects in large scale urban development areas like Wateringse Veld and Ypenburg.

 Survey of projects: click here.

-The Pedestal Plan (after a concept by Peter Struycken in 1990) is a gallery of sculptures on pedestals, placed every 25 meters in the pedestrian area of the Grote Markstraat, Kalvermarkt and Spui.
+The Sculpture Gallery (after a concept by P. Struycken in 1990) is a gallery of sculptures on pedestals, placed every 25 meters in the pedestrian area of the Grote Markstraat, Kalvermarkt and Spui.
 40 Dutch sculptors have been or will be invited to produce a sculpture for this area.

 For the project Fiets&Stal 13 artists and designers have been invited to create guard houses for bicycle shelters in The Hague.